Minivera/go-lander/README.md

 ## Why another WASM frontend framework?

-GO-Lander was built as a passion project and a way to understand the Golang WASM implementation.
+Lander was built as a passion project and a way to understand the Golang WASM implementation.
 It started as a clone of [Vugu](https://github.com/vugu/vugu), with the goal of implementing an API closer to React's and experiment with the virtual DOM, alongside [lander](https://github.com/Minivera/lander).